cloudflare/workers-sdk/.changeset/brown-wasps-fail.md

 `deployment view <deployment-id>` will get the details of a deployment, including versioned script, bindings, and usage model information.
 This information can be used to help debug bad deployments or get insights on changes between deployments.

-`deployment rollback <deployment-id>` will rollback to a specific deployment in the runtime.
+`deployment rollback [deployment-id]` will rollback to a specific deployment in the runtime.
 This will be useful in situations like recovering from a bad deployment quickly while resolving issues.
+If a deployment id is not specified wrangler will rollback to the previous deployment.
 This rollback only changes the code in the runtime and doesn't affect any code or configurations in a developer's local setup.

 example of `view <deployment-id>` output: